EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/plans/plan-29.md

 - [Recap](../sessions/session-28.md)
 - New interview format: Tiran
+- Retcon: Korban's statue is about 800 years old, not 2000
+- Note: they killed 6 [[au]] employees, including the inquisitor
 - Sah-Sauj dream of Fred/Brother/Amalchi
-- Retcon: statue is about 800 years old, not 2000
-- Next watch: 1d20 > 15 chance of a large [[macoyii]] attack
 - Clank receives an update from the satellite
   - Turn on the boombox at a specific frequency
   - Receive a transmission from someone
+- Next watch: 1d20 > 15 chance of a large [[macoyii]] attack
+- Morning:
   - Sebastian stops feeling the presence of his hawk
     - able to recall it
   - Dealing with the corpse
   - Finding the room under [[korbans-memorial]]

 ## Quick Sah-Sauj Note